 Here are a few methods of getting a valuation:

-- Look on Rightmove and Zoopla for current prices
+- Look on Rightmove and Zoopla for current prices [for similar properties to yours in the same area]

-- Use free services online which provide information on how historical ‘house sale’ statistics- specially how much recent properties in your area actually sold for!
+- Use free online services which provide information on how historical ‘house sale’ statistics- specially how much recent properties in your area actually sold for!

 How much will it cost to sell my house?

-Do I need an Agent at all?
+Do I even need an Agent to sell my home?

 Common question, and I totally get it.

-Online Vs Highstreet Agent
+Online Vs High street Agent

 Long gone are the days where going to our local high-street agent and being savaged by their insanely high fees is the norm, and the only means of selling our homes.
 It’s over!
 That was yesterday’s news and today’s fish ‘n chip paper!
 And thank God for that.